OglesbyArt/DetermineMasterworkPrice/README.md

 private double suggestedMaximumPurchasePrice;

+     //Desc: constructor for DetermineMasterworkPrice
+     //Post: Creates a new DetermineMasterworkPrice
      public DetermineMasterworkPrice()
      {
     	executeDetermineMasterworkPrice();
      }

     //Desc: Executes the major methods that allow a user to buy a painting.
     //  First the user must input values, then the user will view the
-    //suggested price.
-If the user chooses by buy then the bought painting file
+    //  suggested price.
+If the user chooses by buy then the bought painting
-    //will be updated, otherwise the user can go back to the main
+    //  file will be updated, otherwise the user can go back to the main
-    //menu
+    //  menu
     //Pre: The coefficient of similarity must not be zero, otherwise
-    //the user is not interested in buying the painting.
+    //  the user is not interested in buying the painting.
     //Post: The user will have viewed the suggested maximum price for
-    //the painting they want to buy.
+    //  the painting they want to buy.
 If they chose to buy it, the files are
-    //now updated accordingingly.
+    //  now updated accordingingly.
     public  void executeDetermineMasterworkPrice()
     {
        BoughtPainting bp = new BoughtPainting();

-        getValuesFromUser();
+        bp.readInRecord();
+        artistLastName=bp.getArtistLastName();
+        dateOfWork= bp.getDateofWork();
+        height=bp.getHeight();
+        width=bp.getWidth();
+        medium=bp.getMedium();
+        subject=bp.getSubject();

         suggestedMaximumPurchasePrice=calculateMasterworkPrice();

         if ( userBuyChoice(suggestedMaximumPurchasePrice))
-        {
-                bp.setArtistLastName(artistLastName);
-                bp.setDateofWork(dateOfWork);
-                bp.setHeight(height);
-                bp.setWidth(width);
-                bp.setMedium(medium);
-                bp.setSubject(subject);
-                bp.setSuggestedMaximumPurchasePrice(suggestedMaximumPurchasePrice);

                 bp.addRecentlyBought();
+        else UserInterface.pressEnter();
     }

-        else
-        UserInterface.pressEnter();
-    }

-    //Desc: prompt user to input the artist first name, last name, area of
-    //painting, title of work, date of work, medium and subject of painting user
-    //wants to buy
-    //Post: The artist first name, last name, area of painting, title of
-    //work, date of work, medium and subject of painting user wants to buy have
-    //values input by the user
-    public  void getValuesFromUser()
-    {
-        try
-        {

-            System.out.println("Enter Artist Last name: ");
-            artistLastName= UserInterface.getString();

-            System.out.println("Enter the date the painting was created (mm/dd/yyyy): ");
-            Date tempdate = new Date(UserInterface.getString());
-            dateOfWork=tempdate;

-            System.out.println("Enter painting medium (oil, watercolor, or other): ");
-            medium  = UserInterface.getString();
-            while (!(medium.equalsIgnoreCase("oil")|medium.equalsIgnoreCase("watercolor")|
-                    medium.equalsIgnoreCase("other")))
-            {
-                System.out.println("Medium entered incorrectly.
-Please enter one of the following mediums: oil, watercolor, or other.");
-                medium=UserInterface.getString();
-            }

-            System.out.println("Enter painting subject (portrait, still-life, landscape, or other): ");
-            subject =UserInterface.getString();
-            while (!(subject.equalsIgnoreCase("portrait")|subject.equalsIgnoreCase("still-life")|
-            subject.equalsIgnoreCase("landscape")| subject.equalsIgnoreCase("other")))
-            {
-                System.out.println("Subject entered incorrectly.
-Please enter one of the following subjects: portrait, still-life, landscape, or other.");
-                subject=UserInterface.getString();
-            }

-            System.out.println("Enter painting width: ");
-            Double tempw=new Double( UserInterface.getString());
-            width =tempw;

-            System.out.println("Enter painting height: ");
-            Double temph=new Double(UserInterface.getString());
-            height =temph;
-        }

-        catch (Exception e)
-        {
-           System.out.println("Record value entered is not the correct data type.
-Please re-enter the record: ");
-           getValuesFromUser();
-        }

-    }

- /*   //Desc: constructor for DetermineOtherWorkPrice
-    //Post: allows class to set the value of all Painting fields
-    // in a record
-    public DetermineMasterworkPrice(String fname , String lname, String work, Date dwork, String clas, String med, String sub, double h,double w,double max) {
-		artistFirstName=fname;
-		artistLastName=lname;
-		titleOfWork=work;
-		dateOfWork =dwork;
-		classification=clas;
-		height=h;
-		width=w;
-		medium=med;
-		subject=sub;
-		suggestedMaximumPurchasePrice=max;

-//may delete this
-    }*/

     //Desc: calculate the price for the Masterwork the user wants to buy
     //Pre: there must be a most similar work and that work must have a an
-    //auction purchase price, the user must have entered
+    //  auction purchase price, the user must have entered
     //  the date of the work correctly
     //Return: the price of the Masterwork
     public double calculateMasterworkPrice()
     {